 Super Bowl 54 features the NFC Champion San Francisco 49ers against the AFC Champion Kansas City Chiefs.
-Neither of the starting quarterbacks – Jimmy Garoppolo for SF and Patrick Mahomes for KC — have won a Super Bowl.
+Neither of the starting quarterbacks – Jimmy Garoppolo and Patrick Mahomes — have won a Super Bowl.
 In fact, neither have started in a Super Bowl.
 As noted below, Garoppolo was previously on a Super Bowl roster — twice.

 A few years ago I wrote my post QB Reality – Why Most Teams Stand No Chance which pointed out that the majority of Super Bowls have been won by quarterbacks with multiple Super Bowl wins.
 That post also showed how that winning multiple championships trend dates all the way back in NFL history to the days when the league switched from single wing to T-Formation offenses.